vsoch/nero2/pages/getting-started/getting-started.md

 departmental or sponsored research, thus a faculty member's explicit consent is required for account requests.

 Nero is a resource to help and support research, and is not suitable for course work, class assignments or general-use training sessions.

 There is no fee associated with using Nero, and no limit in the amount of accounts each faculty member can request.
 We will periodically ensure that all accounts associated with each PI are still active, and reserve the right to close any Nero account whose SUNet ID is expired.

+## Connect to Stanford VPN
+You MUST be connected to the Stanford VPN to connect to the Nero onprem system; information about utilizing the Stanford VPN  and configuring Cisco AnyConnect is available at [Stanford VPN Info][url_vpn]

 ## SSH clients